huggingface/blog/leaderboard-3c3h-aragen.md

 - high consistency (lowest standard deviation);
 - minimal self-bias, ensuring fairness;
-- relatively high correlation with human annotators, comparable to GPT-4o-mini.
+- relatively high agreement with human annotators, comparable to GPT-4o-mini.

 Note that the Cohen Kappa coefficient is relatively low to base a decision on.
 However, aligning with a single human judge is inherently difficult due to different human biases.
 Despite this, we consider it a meaningful signal of potential alignment with a larger and more diverse pool of human judges.
 We plan to conduct further experiments in this regard in the upcoming releases (March and June).